0BAB1/HOLY_CORE_COURSE/1_fpga_edition/fpga_edition.md

 and run `vivado -source fpga_edition/fpga/zybo_z720/holy_vivado_setup.tcl` to create the project, flash the board, run the tcl loader and release rest to see that our LEDs are bliking like before !

-## 10 : Solving the MMIO issue...
-A second time !
-(Adding non cachable ranges)
+## 10 : Further improving the cache by adding non cachable ranges by leveraging `Zicsr`.

+> I recommend you get yourself up to speed on AXI LITE for this part, which is lite AXI, just simpler.

 Okay, now let's talk about another problem we talked about and chose to forget : MMIO interaction.

-Yes, offering the possibility to the user to clear cache manually technically helps with interact with MMIO peripherals but in reality, when we write to MMIO stuff, we often prefer to write a single bit or register, meaning we are asking for a single small data transactions with relatively fast sub systems (controller often using AXI Lite).
+Yes, offering the possibility to the user to clear cache manually technically helps with interact with MMIO peripherals but in reality, when we interact with MMIO stuff, we often want real time, atomic interaction, making cache an obstacle more than an helper.
+Heck ! even blinking a simple LED is a hastle when having to deal with a fixed and stubborn cache system !

-These fast subsystems (faster than a DRAM for example) will not require caching as it does not really hurts perfomances that badly AND using cache means we write back an **ENTIRE** block (regardless of the cache architecture we chose btw, they almort work by blocks of data) which can leas to unexpected behavior.

-So, yes, the best idea here is to just bypass the cache using AXI LITE for a specific range.
-And we can use CSRs to set that said range !
-The CSRs would look like this :
+So a good option would be to allow the user to just **bypass** the cache on a specific range, specified in runtime using CSRs, allowing for a great flexibility.

+When it comes to external, single beat data transactions, **AXI LITE** is is a good option.

+So whenever the requested data (being *read* or *write*) is in the specified **non-cachable range**, our cache shall make a single transaction using **AXI LITE** instead of oving whole blocks of data.
+Here are the 2 CSRs we should define so the user can specify the said range:

 - `non_cachable_base`
 - `non_cachable_limit`

-And we would determine wether or not the asked data shall be cached or not using logic that looks like this : `wire mmio_hit = (addr >= mmio_base) && (addr < mmio_limit);`
+And we would determine wether or not the asked data shall be cached or not using logic that looks like this : `non_cachable_flag = (addr >= mmio_base) && (addr < mmio_limit)`

 And regardles of what we do on this range (`lw`, `sw`, etc...), the cache will